JuliusTechCo/JuliusGraph/README.md

 ## Register for Developer Access

 Register for developer access is super easy and it only takes a minute.
-Please proceed to this [link](https://juliusgraph.com/user/signup).
+Please proceed to [https://juliusgraph.com/user/signup](https://juliusgraph.com/user/signup).
 The web site uses Google authentication, you will be prompted to log in using your Google account credentials if you are not already signed in with Google: